dwaite498/bedfordmuseum/README.md

 ## Deployment

-Server provisioning and app deployment is automated with ansible.
+Server provisioning and app deployment is automated with Ansible.
 For convenience, the Makefile provides high-level commands for these tasks as well.
 For a full explanation of our ansible automation, see [/ansible/README.md](ansible/README.md).

-1. To provision a new server to which you have SSH access, update `ansible/inventory` with the server's IP address and set the `prod` flag appropriately.
+1. To provision a new server to which you have SSH access, update `ansible/inventory` with the server's IP address.
 Then run `$ make setup_server`
 1. To deploy the app, run `$ make run_server`.
 If you have a sudo password, this step will require you to type it.

-1. To reset the database, run `$ make resetdb_server`
+## Troubleshooting

-1. To run database migrations, run `$ make migratedb_server`
+1. If things are not working, try `$ make clean`.
-1. To load the static content from the DigitalOcean Spaces bucket, run `$ make loadcontent_server`